-To be eligible for disability benefits through the Social Security Administration (SSA), your condition must be severe enough to impact your ability to do daily tasks and work.
-This means that if you suffer from carpal tunnel syndrome, it must keep you from working to qualify for disability benefits.
-The Social Security Disability Insurance […]
+To qualify for Social Security Disability, your condition must be severe enough to keep you from performing daily tasks.
+This means that if you suffer from rheumatoid arthritis, it must prevent you from being able to work to collect disability benefits from the Social Security Administration (SSA).
+The Social Security Disability Insurance (SSDI) program provides […]

-Am I Required to Attend a Social Security Disability Hearing?
+How Do I Request a Social Security Disability Appeal Hearing?

 If you were denied benefits after a reconsideration of your disability claim, you have the right to request a Social Security Disability appeal hearing.
 This can be done in one of three ways.
 A hearing before an Administrative Law Judge (ALJ) may offer you the best chance at overturning the decision.
 Below, Dayes Law Firm […]